gnulag/gnulag.net/README.md

 No. Its #lmr with porn, commies and non-whites, ~~minus the [m]atrix lurkers.~~ (PURGED) **Not affiliated with the subreddit / channel.**, many regulars show up in both chanels, though.
 This created border conflicts which later escalated into a full-scale war. #gnulag won the war without losing a single battle.

+The #linuxmasterrace also offered shelter to refugees of #gnulag during the tyranny period.

+### How is this channel related to the gnulag discord?

+The great schism happened during early 2022, but the stormclouds have been congregating since 2021 september.
+Comrade leader showed animosity towards certain, proven citizens.
+Then, the CIA left the channel and the goverment collapsed.
+The comrade leader went full dictator, and when he realized he doesn't want to bother, he set up an interim government to stop the channel's coming breakdown.
+The interim government could only maintain authority in a small region, people started migrating.

+There were three rump states.
+One of those was the irc channel, one was on telegram, and one is still alive on discord.
+The telegram quickly collapsed, its downfall coincided with the Russo-Ukrainian war.

+After several months, the de facto leaders of the remaining states excommunicated each other, and the period of the Great Petty Schism started.

 ### How is the channel related to #redoxmasterrace ?